vuejs/docs/src/guide/ssr/routing.md

 ]
 ```

 On both client and server we need to wait for the router to resolve async route components ahead of time in order to properly invoke in-component hooks.
-For this we will be using [router.isReady](https://next.router.vuejs.org/api/#isready) method Let's update our client entry:
+For this we will be using [router.isReady](https://next.router.vuejs.org/api/#isready) method.
+Let's update our client entry:

 ```js
 // entry-client.js